Native OTP support for authentication

 The native OTP solution is a two-fold process and the workflow is classified as following:

 You can skip the registration process if you are using third-party solutions or managing other devices apart from Citrix ADC appliance.
 The final string that you add must be in the Citrix ADC specified format.

 The following figure depicts the device registration flow to register a new device to receive OTP.

 The device registration can be done using any number of factors.
 The single factor (as specified in the previous figure) is used as an example to explain the device registration process.

 The following figure depicts the verification of OTP through the registered device.

 To use the native OTP feature, make sure the following prerequisites are met.

 - Citrix ADC feature release version is 12.0 build 53.13 and later.

 - Citrix ADC appliance is configured with management IP and the management console is accessible both using a browser and command line.

-- Appropriate license is installed on Citrix ADC appliance.
+- Advanced Edition license is installed on Citrix ADC appliance.